Macconheeny History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
-The name MacConheeny comes from the given name Robert, which is adapted from the Norman personal name Radbode.
+Macconheeny is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
+The name Macconheeny comes from the given name Robert, which is adapted from the Norman personal name Radbode.
 This latter name is composed of the Germanic elements rad, meaning counsel or advice, and bodo, meaning message or tidings.

-Another 173 words (12 lines of text) covering the years 1298, 1313, 1316 and 1467 are included under the topic Early MacConheeny History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Macconheeny research.
+Another 87 words (6 lines of text) covering the years 1298, 1313, 1316 and 1467 are included under the topic Early Macconheeny History in all our PDF Extended History products and printed products wherever possible.

 Macconheeny Spelling Variations